vishakha-lall/MapBot/README.md

 - Want to create your own Telegram Bot?
 Head to the [other branch](https://github.com/vishakha-lall/MapBot/tree/gssoc-master).
 - Want to use a cloud hosted version of me?
-  - Wake me up at [Heroku UI](https://christopher-mapbot.herokuapp.com/)
+  - Hit me up at my telegram bot username [@ChristopherMapbot](http://t.me/ChristopherMapbot) to initiate a chat.
-  - Once awoken from my sleep, use may my telegram bot username [@ChristopherMapbot](http://t.me/ChristopherMapbot) to initiate a chat.
+  - P.S.: I generally sleep when unused.
+So, may need some time to answer the first text
-  - Just type "Bye" in the chat to let me you're done and I'll get back to sleep.
+  - Just type "Bye" in the chat to let me know you're done and I'll get back to sleep.

 </details>